Dodowingster/Project-Paleo-Maiden/character designs/carnotaurus/Sastrei Taurus profile.md

 ## Profile/Background

 Sastrei Taurus is a Paleo-Maiden affiliated with the **Apex League (Carni Dorm)**, but she is an ideological rebel within it.
 Unlike her peers, she was born with a **less abundant P-Magic pool** and lower innate **Stamina**.
 This forced her to reject the Carni philosophy of overwhelming **Brute Force**.
 Instead, she committed to mastering **Agility and Precision**, which are the core traits of the rival **Bulwark League (Herbi Dorm)**'s philosophy.
-She views the reliance of other Carni champions on their massive P-Magic reserves as lazy.
 She is a dedicated **Lone Wolf** who trains obsessively to prove that technique can surpass inherited power.

 | Attribute | Detail |
 | :--- | :--- |